-1. SELLER’S TERMS AND CONDITIONS PREVAIL/ ACCEPTANCE OF QUOTATIONS
+1. SELLER’S TERMS AND CONDITIONS PREVAIL AND ACCEPTANCE OF QUOTATIONS

 In these terms and conditions (i) ‘the Seller’ means Cole & Son (Wallpapers) Limited, a company incorporated and registered in England and Wales under Company Registration Number 00335313 (ii) ‘the Buyer’ means any person, firm, company or other entity accepting the Seller’s offer to purchase goods and (iii) ‘goods’ means any goods, materials or services that are offered for sale by the Seller.

 No conditions or stipulations (i) in, or attached to, the Buyer’s purchase order (or other form of order) or (ii) implied by trade, custom, practice or course of dealing, and which, in any such case, are inconsistent with the Seller’s terms and conditions of business, or which purport to add to them or to modify them in any way, will have any effect (and are hereby excluded) unless expressly accepted by the Seller in writing and in advance.
 In the absence of any acceptance by the Seller (in writing and in advance) of any such variation(s), the Buyer will be deemed (a) to have withdrawn or waived the said conditions or stipulations and (b) to contract solely on the Seller’s terms and conditions of business.
-Only a director of the Seller has the authority to vary any of these terms and conditions of business, including those set out herein.
+Only a director of the Seller has the authority to vary any of the Seller’s terms and conditions of business, including those set out herein.

 Any quotation or estimate issued by the Seller is subject to correction for errors or adjustments and should not be considered or construed as an offer which is capable of acceptance by the Buyer.
-Each order constitutes an offer by the Buyer to purchase the specified goods from the Seller in accordance with these terms and conditions and a contract will not come into existence until the Seller has expressly accepted the Buyer’s order (in such manner as the Seller determines).
+Each order constitutes an offer by the Buyer to purchase the specified goods from the Seller in accordance with these terms and conditions and a contract will not come into existence until the Seller has expressly accepted the Buyer’s order in writing (or in such other manner as the Seller determines).
 The Buyer must ensure that the terms of each order, and any related specification(s), are clear, complete and accurate.
 Our postal address is Lifford House, 199 Eade Road London United Kingdom N4 1DN and our email address for general enquiries is email@example.com.